 One of them, in a don't-quote-me statement, said: "Marion just seems to have some haywire politically.
 It's too bad, too because he had a bright future.
 The only way he could win out now would be to have about 20 other Democrats enter against him in the September primary.

-Marion was brought here from Poland when he was 21⁄2 years old.
-At 7 he was selling papers.
-Before he went to college and during sum-Mr. Ellmore, "he mer vacations after he worked in the logging camps.
+Marion was brought here from Poland when he was 21⁄2 years old. he went to college and during summer vacations after he worked in the logging camps.